syedpeer/vue-website-plugins/README.md

 Vue.use(plugin, {router})
 ```
-Where `router` is your vue-router instance.
+Where `router` is your vue-router instance, in history mode.
 No need to register your static pages over there, just register your special routes that do not correspond to the above convention.

 ### use webpack plugin